We determine prices for standing offers covering electricity retail services in Victoria – Victorian Default Offer prices.

 Overview

-The Victorian Default Offer, is a simple and trusted electricity price that is set by us, not energy companies.
+The Victorian Default Offer is a simple and trusted electricity price that is set by us, not energy companies.

 It provides Victorian consumers access to a fair electricity deal even if they are unable or unwilling to engage in the retail market.

-We set the default each year after assessing the efficient costs retailers need to recover to provide electricity to Victorian customers.
+We set the default offer each year after assessing the efficient costs retailers need to recover to provide electricity to Victorian customers.
 The default offer will not necessarily be the lowest price available to you.

-Accessing the Victorian Default Offer
+Key information about the Victorian Default Offer

 Electricity retailers must make the Victorian Default Offer available to customers who request it, but can continue to offer customers contracts that differ from the default offer, through market offers.